marchlo/eddn_spark_compose/README.md

 ### Windows
 Download the excecutable installer from https://www.python.org/downloads/windows/ .<br>
-After that execute the installer and following the instruction.<br>
+Afterwards execute the installer and following the instruction.<br>
-Also it possible to install python with Anaconda or with configuration in power shell.
+It also is possible to install python with Anaconda or with configuration in power shell.

 ### MacOS

 Before installing python make sure that Xcode and Homebrew are installed on your computer.

-Isn't that so, then run this in terminal to install Xcode:
+If that is not the case, then run this in the terminal to install Xcode:
 ```sh
 $ xcode-select –install
 ```